suhelalase/MurfAI/README.md

 - Day 11: Made the application more robust by adding server-side and client-side error handling, including a friendly fallback audio message for API failures.<br>
 - Day 12: Performed a major UI revamp, simplifying the interface to a single, animated record button and a cleaner, more modern aesthetic.<br>
 - Day 13: Focused on documentation, creating this comprehensive README.md file to explain the project's architecture, features, and setup.<br>
 - Day 14: Refactor the code to make it more readable and maintainable and Clean up the code by removing unused imports, variables, and functions and Upload the       code to Github.<br>
+- Day 15: Added a foundational WebSocket endpoint to the server.<br>
+- Day 16: Implemented real-time audio streaming from the client using WebSockets.<br>

 **Stay tuned for more!**